mmiddleton3301/intersproc/README.md

 ## Why "InterSproc" and not $INSERT_ORM_HERE$ (e.g. Entity Framework, NHibernate, etc)?
 InterSproc is for stored procedures only.
 InterSproc is **not** an ORM.

-The argument as to whether ORMs (Object-Relational Mapping frameworks) act as a good foundation to new projects is as old as time itself - and I'm not going to turn this README into an essay describing the pros and cons of each side of the argument (maybe one day I'll start a blog?).
+The argument as to whether ORMs (Object-Relational Mapping frameworks) act as a good foundation to software is as old as time itself - and I'm not going to turn this README into an essay describing the pros and cons of each side of the argument (maybe one day I'll start a blog?).

 If, however, you are a developer like myself, and you still like to separate your .NET binaries from your tables through a layer of Stored Procedures, then InterSproc may be for you.